jmamarino/cs2-portfolio/q1/cybersecurity.md

 - [ ] Network
 - [ ] Financial information

-**Explanation:** The attacker aims to steal user credentials.
+**Explanation:** The attacker aims to steal the user credentials.
 If successful, the student's account and all personal data stored within that account (e.g., grades, emails, personal information) will be compromised.

 ### 4. What information could be exposed or misused?
-Usernames, passwords, personal student emails, academic records, and private communications within the school platform could be exposed or misused.
+Usernames, passwords, personal student emails, academic records, and private communications within the school platform may be exposed or misused.

 ### 5. What should the user do to reduce the risk?
 - Do **not** click any links or enter credentials.